-The global water desalination equipment market size is expected to reach USD 19.65 billion by 2028 according to a new study by Polaris Market Research.
-The report “Water Desalination Equipment Market Share, Size, Trends, Industry Analysis Report, By Source (Sea Water, Brackish Water, River Water, Others); By Technology; By Application; By Region; Segment Forecast, 2021 – 2028” gives a detailed insight into current market dynamics and provides analysis on future market growth.
+The global water desalination equipment market size is expected to reach USD 15.69 billion by 2030, according to a new study by Polaris Market Research.
+The report “Water Desalination Equipment Market Share, Size, Trends, Industry Analysis Report, By Technology; By Application (Municipal, Industrial, Others) By Source (Sea Water, Brackish Water, River Water, Others); By Region; Segment Forecast, 2022 – 2030” gives a detailed insight into current market dynamics and provides analysis on future market growth.

-Rapid industrialization, scarcity of rainfall, and increasing population in many parts of the world are the major driving forces driving the growth of the global market.
-Advancement in technologies and increased investments to build new plants in various parts of the world provide an excellent opportunity for the international market to grow in the coming years.
+Rapid industrialization, scarcity of rainfall, and increasing population in many parts of the world are the major driving forces driving the global market growth.
+Advancements in technologies and increased investments to build new plants in various parts of the world provide an excellent opportunity for the international industry to grow in the coming years.

 Have Questions?
 Request a sample or make an Inquiry before buying this report by clicking the link below: https://www.polarismarketresearch.com/industry-analysis/water-desalination-equipment-market/request-for-sample

-Recently, Singapore opened its first large-scale plant named Keppel Marina East Desalination Plant that is capable of treating both sea H2O and fresh aqua to produce about 30 million gallons of fresh drinking H2O every day.
-The new desalination plants will increase the demand for new equipment in the market.
+Recently, Singapore opened its first large-scale plant named Keppel Marina East Desalination Plant, which can treat both sea H2O and fresh aqua to produce about 30 million gallons of fresh drinking H2O every day.
+The new detoxification plants will increase the demand for new equipment in the market.

-There is a rapid advancement in the development and adoption of novel energy-efficient technologies in desalination plants.
+There is a rapid advancement in developing and adopting novel energy-efficient technologies in purification plants.
 Companies focus on building plants that employ solar energy, wind energy, and tidal energy to generate fresh aqua.
-In June 2021, The Red Sea Development Company (TDC) opened the first desalination plant using wind and solar power in Saudi Arabia that will help significantly reduce carbon emissions.
+In June 2021, The Red Sea Development Company (TDC) opened the first desalination equipment plant using wind and solar power in Saudi Arabia, which will help significantly reduce carbon emissions.

-Polaris Market Research has segmented the water desalination equipment market report on the basis of technology, source, application, and region:
+Polaris market research has segmented the water desalination equipment market report based technology, source, application and region:

 - Reverse Osmosis